ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 Phenomenology is the study of the nature and meaning of things.
 The roots of this approach lie in philosophy’s early hermeneutic analysis, or the interpretation of texts for core meanings.
 Today, phenomenology is most often a research approach that focuses on concepts, events, or the lived experiences of humans.
 Some qualitative research studies take a phenomenological approach when the purpose is to come to an initiative awareness and deep understanding of how humans experience something.
 There are no specific methods for gathering data to develop a phenomenological analysis; interviews, participant observation, and even literary fiction, provide ample material for review.
 The primary task is researcher reflection on the data to capture the essence and essentials of the experience that make it what it is.

 ### Case Study
 A case study focuses on a single unit for analysis (one person, one group, one event, etc.).
 It involves the study of an issue explored through one or more cases within a bounded system.
 The data collection in case study research is typically extensive, drawing on multiple sources of information, such as observations, interviews, documents, and audiovisual materials.
 The type of analysis of these data can be a holistic analysis of the entire case or an embedded analysis of a specific aspect of the case.
 Through this data collection, a detailed description of the case emerges.
-After the description the researcher might focus on a few key issues (or analysis of themes), not for generalising beyond the case, but for understanding the complexity of the case.
+After the description, the researcher might focus on a few key issues (or analysis of themes), not for generalising beyond the case, but for understanding the complexity of the case.
 In the final interpretative phase, the researcher reports the meaning of the case.

 ### Content Analysis
 Content analysis is the systematic examination of texts and visuals (e.g. newspapers, magazines, speech transcripts), media (e.g. films, television episodes, Internet sites), and/or material culture (e.g. artifacts, commercial products) to analyse their prominent manifest and latent meaning.
 A manifest meaning is one that is surface and apparent, and a latent meaning is one that is suggestive, connotative, and subtextual.
-Some content analysis are both qualitative and quantitative in their design since statistical frequency of occurrence becomes one important measure of salient themes, especially in texts and media.
+Some content analyses are both qualitative and quantitative in their design, since statistical frequency of occurrence becomes one important measure of salient themes, especially in texts and media.

 ## Ethics in Qualitative Research

-Social research — including research in education in technology enhanced learning— concerns people’s lives in the social world and therefore it inevitably involves ethical issues.
+Social research — including research in education in technology enhanced learning— concerns people’s lives in the social world, and therefore it inevitably involves ethical issues.
 Qualitative research often intrudes more into the human private sphere: it is inherently interested in people’s personal view and often targets sensitive matters.
-In order to conduct good practice in research some academic societies have formulated their codes of ethics (see, for instance, The American Sociological Association Code of Ethics: https://www.asanet.org/, or The Statement of Ethical Practices of the British Sociological Association: https://britsoc.co.uk/).
+In order to conduct good practice in research some academic societies have formulated their codes of ethics (see, for instance, [The American Sociological Association Code of Ethics](https://www.asanet.org/), or [The Statement of Ethical Practices of the British Sociological Association](https://britsoc.co.uk/)).
 Flick (2018, p.
 85) proposes the following basic ethical principles when conducting qualitative research:
 - **Informed consent** means that no one should be involved in research as a participant without knowing about this and without having the chance to refuse to take part.
 - **Deception of research participants** (by covert observation or by giving them false information about the purpose of research) should be avoided.